CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/working-with-cmssw/workflows/usage.md

 !!! note

-	* Workflows starting with `136.885` and `136.888` contain actual, detector data
+	* Workflows starting with `136.885` or `136.888` contain actual, detector data.
-	* Workflows staring with `11634` are Monte Carlo (simulated) data
+	* Workflows starting with `11634` are Monte Carlo (simulated) data.
-	* Workflows ending in `.504` are usually used for profiling, as they don't run any DQM code
+	* Workflows ending in `.504` are usually used for profiling, as they don't run any DQM code.
 	* Workflows ending in `.508` detect Triplets (tracks using only 3 hits, instead of 4) and are also used for profiling.